-The SC will sustain the review and enhancement of judicial rules and procedures including the continuous trial system, and ICT-enabled systems such as teleconferencing and the e-Courts system.
-New amendments to the Rules on Evidence and Rules on Civil Procedure will also be implemented.
-Initiatives on online filing of cases, petition for bail, and electronic testimony will also be institutionalized.
+The SC will sustain the review and enhancement of judicial rules and procedures with the promulgation and effectivity of the amendments to the Revised Rules of Evidence (A.M.
+No. 19-08-15-SC) and to the Revised Rules on Civil Procedure (A.M.
+No. 19-10-20-SC), which took effect on May 1, 2020.
+Also to be covered are the continuous trial system and ICT-enabled systems such as videoconferencing facilities and the e-Courts system.
+Initiatives on online filing of cases, petition of bails, and electronic testimony will also be institutionalized.
 The SC will enhance and expand the Family Courts Act of 1997 and pursue the drafting, finalization, and approval of its Implementing Rules and Regulations (IRR).
 A review of the design and implementation of the Justice on Wheels will also be pursued to make it more relevant and accessible to the people.
 Lastly, the coverage of small claims courts will be broadened by further promoting it to the public and expanding its coverage to more court users.